cloudmesh-community/fa18-523-56/paper/paper.md

 NiFi is a tool for:
 * Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on
-* Delivering data to analytics platiforms
+* Delivering data to analytics platforms
 * Format Conversion, extracting/parsing data
 * Data or files routing decisions
 * Real-time data streaming